mollie/mollie-api-node/README.md

 To use the Mollie API client, the following things are required:

-+ Get yourself a free [Mollie account](https://www.mollie.com/signup).
++ Get yourself a free [Mollie account](https://www.mollie.com/dashboard/signup).
 No sign up costs.
-+ Create a new [website profile](https://www.mollie.com/dashboard/settings/profiles) to generate API keys (live and test mode) and setup your webhook.
++ Login to your [Dashboard](https://www.mollie.com/dashboard) to get your API keys (live and test mode).
 + Now you're ready to use the Mollie API client in test mode.
 + In order to accept payments in live mode, payment methods must be activated in your account.
-Follow [a few of steps](https://www.mollie.com/dashboard/?modal=onboarding), and let us handle the rest.
+Just follow [a few steps](https://www.mollie.com/dashboard/?modal=onboarding) and let us handle the rest.

 ## Installation